emredagli/physics-constants-explorer/README.md

 1. Brute force algorithm for all multiplication combinations
 2. Using a unit library ([pint](https://pint.readthedocs.io/en/stable/)) to:
-   * Represent physical dimensional constants
-   * Convert physical constants and multiplications to base SI units
+   * Represent dimensional constants units in SI base units
-   * Correctly calculate the multiplication of physical and mathematical constants
+   * Correctly calculate and compare the units of multiplication and power operations
-3. Using scientific notation with the ["concise form"](https://en.wikipedia.org/wiki/Scientific_notation#Estimated_final_digits) for input target values.
+3. Using scientific notation with the ["concise form"](https://en.wikipedia.org/wiki/Scientific_notation#Estimated_final_digits).
-4. Ignore errors on the right side of the equation (with assuming the left-hand side of the equation is the target), i.e. resultant error of the combination of the calculated multiplications.
+4. Calculating the relative errors.
-5. Using [decimal](https://docs.python.org/3/library/decimal.html) library to represent numbers with high significant digits (50 is set as default precision)
+5. Using [decimal](https://docs.python.org/3/library/decimal.html) library to represent numeric values of quantities with high significant digits.
-6. Using the same config file on exploring well-known physical constants section.
-With this methodology we may have a base config that can help us to explore unknown constants.
+6. Using [fractions](https://docs.python.org/3/library/fractions.html) library to represent the power of the quantities and its units.

+### Technical Reasons

+* Python's Decimal library was used to calculate the mathematical operations of the numeric values of the quantities.
+* The "pint" library in conjunction with the Python's Fractions library was used to calculate the mathematical operations of the units part of the quantities.

+The main reasons about this technical decisions are:
+1. Python Fractions library we can make this kind of rational mathematical operations correctly: [$s^{2/3}$] ⋅ [$s^{4/3}$] ≟ [$s^{2}$]
+2. "pint" library has support for "Non integer types" (non_int_type) to set `Decimal` or `Fractions`.
+But, unfortunately I could not find a feature to set numeric and unit parts class types differently.
+3. Decimal Library has nice set of features to represent high precision numbers and operate on it quickly.
+4. It is not wanted to use another library to handle the measurement error calculations of the numeric values.
+The main reason is to add less complexity.
+Only Python's built-in Libraries are used.
+So it can be implemented more robustly and more testable.

+Please do not hesitate to provide feedback if you have suggestions, thanks!

 ## Python Installation

-The implementation is done by using Python 3.9.13
+The implementation is done by using Python 3.9.13.
+The program should run Python >=3.9.13

 If python is not installed, I suggest using one of "Python Version Manager" (Anaconda, pyenv, etc.)

-Please execute the following code, line by line on the projects root folder:
+Please execute the following code, line by line on the projects root folder after cloning this repository.

 ```shell
 > python -m venv ./venv